 Solution Focused Hypnotherapy is a relatively new therapeutic approach that has been gaining in popularity in recent years.
 This type of therapy is based on the idea that solutions to problems can be found by focusing on the positive aspects of a situation.
 It follows a specific structure and uses specific techniques, all of which are designed to help the client find their own solutions.

-Solution-Focused Hypnotherapy has been shown to be effective for a wide range of issues, including anxiety, depression and low mood, stress, phobias, and even weight loss.
+Solution-Focused Hypnotherapy has been shown to be effective for a wide range of issues, including anxiety, depression and low mood, stress, phobias, smoking cessation and even weight loss.
 It is a non-invasive and gentle therapy that can be used to help people with mental health and psychological issues overcome negative thinking.

 It’s a type of talking therapy that combines psychology with hypnosis and can be used to treat a whole range of psychological conditions.